dojo/docs/dijit/form.rst

 Input widgets
 -------------

-All Widgets, that are similar to <input>:
+All widgets that are similar to an <input>:

 * :ref:`dijit.form.CurrencyTextBox <dijit/form/CurrencyTextBox>`